Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells

 where $\check{\boldsymbol{q}}_1'=(\check{\phi}_{p1}',\check{\eta}_{p1}')^\mathrm{T}$ is the eigenvector, and the linear operators are defined by

 Equation~\eqref{eq:gap O1 state euqations} is restricted by the following boundary conditions: \refstepcounter{equation}

 The coupled system of the eigenvalue equation and boundary conditions is solved numerically by means of a spectral method \citep{viola2016mode,viola2018capillary}.
+For the values of $k_m $, we adopt the results calculated from the classical dispersion relation for gravity-capillary waves, namely $\Omega^2=g k_m+\sigma k_m^3/\rho$.
 Linear operators $\mathsfbi{B}$ and $\mathsfbi{A}$ are discretized using the Chebyshev collocation method.
 Differential operators in~\eqref{eq:gap O1 free surface condition} and~\eqref{eq:gap O1 lateral conditions} are also discretized via spectral differentiation matrices, and then replace the corresponding rows of the algebraic matrices $\mathsfbi{A}$ and $\mathsfbi{B}$.
 Eventually,~\eqref{eq:gap O1 state euqations} is solved in MATLAB for the eigenvector $\check{\boldsymbol{q}}_1'$.
 The eigenvalue in~\eqref{eq:gap O1 state euqations} corresponds to the response frequency and ultimately leads to a theoretical dispersion relation at this order, although a detailed discussion is not provided here.
 A grid resolution of $N_y=N_z=60$ nodes is employed, which ensures the numerical convergence of the results.
 For verification of grid convergence, we present in figure~\ref{fig:convergence analysis} the numerical results of $-\Imag(\kappa)$ (with $\kappa$ defined in~\eqref{eq:gap amplitude equation}) obtained using a finer grid $N_y=N_z=80$.
 Without loss of generality, the solution of $\check{\boldsymbol{q}}_1'$ is normalized by setting $\left | \check{\eta}_{p1}' \right |_{y'=0} =1$.